+- 1. From either your Microsoft account or your Local account:

-- 1. Enter Settings (Windows + I).
+- 2. Enter Settings (Windows + I).

-- 2. Click on Accounts.
+- 3. Click on Accounts.

-- 3. Click on Family & Other People.
+- 4. Click on Family & Other Users.

-- 4. Click on "Add someone else to this PC."
+- 5. Click on "Add someone else to this PC."

-- 5. Click on "I don't have this person's sign-in information."

-- 6. Click on "Add a user without a Microsoft account."

-- 7. Finally, you can create a standard account by giving it a unique name.
+- 6. Click on "I don't have this person's sign-in information." - 7.
+Click on "Add a user without a Microsoft account." - 8.
+Finally, you can create a standard account by giving it a unique name.
+(Suggestion: "Standard Account.")
 It does not need a password, so leave that area blank.

-If you discover that you erroneously created an administrator account during this process, follow this string:
+If you discover that you erroneously created an administrator account during this process, follow these steps:

-- 1. Go to the Control Panel (type control panel at the start button, then click in the column above. - 2.
+- 1. Go to the Control Panel (type control panel at the start button), then click in the Control Panel column that appears above. - 2.
 Make sure you are in large icons mode. - 3.
 Click on User Accounts. - 4.
 In this area, you can change an administrator account to a standard account.